University of Bath

 • leadership skills,

-This unit includes an optional eight-week mindfulness course, not to qualify trainees in delivering mindfulness but, to provide a first stage in working towards such competencies.
+This unit includes a six week mindfulness course, not to qualify trainees in delivering mindfulness but, to provide a first stage in working towards such competencies.

-The PPTNA includes sections on skills and experiences prior to training, a personal development plan to meet future aspirations, core and advanced skills and also professional practice.
-The PPTNA is cumulative and will be an important tool in identifying the suitability of placements and priorities within placements.
+The PPTNA includes sections on skills and experiences prior to training, a personal development plan to meet future aspirations, core and advanced skills self-evaluation, and also professional practice.
+The PPTNA is cumulative and will be an important tool in identifying trainee developmental priorities withing clinical and academic aspects of the programme.

-Living and working in Bath and the wider region
+Studying, working and living in Bath and the wider region

 Further information about the city of Bath and the university can be found at the University of Bath website.